How to install a certificate in Exchange Server? It's important to secure the Exchange Server…

 To fix the certificate warning in Outlook, go through the below steps:

-From this moment on, an Outlook client can safely discover this SCP record.
+From now on, an Outlook client can safely discover this SCP record.
 Outlook will automatically connect to the correct Autodiscover URL, and therefore, the SSL Certificate warning will not appear (assuming the original Exchange Servers are configured correctly).

 Read more: Outlook keeps asking for password after migration »